 Background information: an international based around an annual conference first established by the Communist Party of Greece in 1998.
 Its members are the “official” Communist Parties – usually, but not always, those which were pro-Soviet.
 Leninists, Stalinists, Maoists, and Hoxhaists are all represented.
 Leading parties include the Communist Party of the Russian Federation, the Communist Parties ruling China, Laos, Vietnam, and Cuba, the Workers’ Party of Korea (which has officially abandoned Marxism and Leninism but retains ties to the world’s communist parties), and countless others.
 Among these are the Syrian Communist Party (Bakdash), which is Stalinist, and the Syrian Communist Party (Unified), which is Leninist; both are members of the Ba’ath-led National Progressive Front.
 American section is the CPUSA, listed earlier.

-Stance on Syria: vaguely supports government.
-Calls opposition “terrorists” funded by reactionary imperialists.
+Stance on Syria: vaguely supported government.
+Called opposition “terrorists” funded by reactionary imperialists.
 Apparently, one of the more strongly pro-Assad parties, the Communist Party of Great Britain (Marxist-Leninist), tried unsuccessfully to include an explicit mention of “the Baathist regime led by Bashar al-Assad” in a 2013 declaration on Syria.
 Sources:

 Background information: a loose international based around an annual conference hosted by the Workers’ Party of Belgium, first organized in 1996.
-Members are mostly anti-revisionist (e.g., Stalinist, Maoist, and Hoxhaist), with some sympathetic Leninists, including some of the “official” Communist Parties, meaning that the ICS overlaps with the International Meeting of Communist and Workers’ Parties.
-The ICS’ current status is unclear: their website is offline, and as far as I can tell, the last meeting was in 2014.
-Furthermore, the Workers’ Party of Belgium seems to have abandoned anti-revisionism in favor of Eurocommunism (see CPUSA entry).
+Members were mostly anti-revisionist (e.g., Stalinist, Maoist, and Hoxhaist), with some sympathetic Leninists, including some of the “official” Communist Parties, meaning that the ICS overlaps with the International Meeting of Communist and Workers’ Parties.
+The ICS’ faded away after its last conference in 2014.
+The WPB seems to have abandoned anti-revisionism in favor of Eurocommunism (see CPUSA entry).
 The Syrian Communist Party (Bakdash) was a regular attendant.
 American parties that regularly attended include the Freedom Road Socialist Organization (Maoist faction) and Revolutionary Organization of Labor.
 The Workers World Party and the Party for Socialism and Liberation attended occasionally or were invited but did not attend.

 Stance on Syria: supports YPG.
 Very critical of both government and opposition.
 “We declare ourselves against the two imperialist blocks: if there’s an [American] intervention in Syria we will be opposed to it, but we will not support the wave that eulogizes Russia just because of mere folklore, because they are just as imperialist as the Americans.”
 Dismisses reports of the Rojava government oppressing or expelling non-Kurds.
 Sources:

 Background information: an anti-revisionist international founded in 2010.
 Mostly made up of Maoist parties, with some Stalinists, Hoxhaists, and Leninists.
 Leading parties include the Marxist-Leninist Communist Party in Turkey, the Marxist-Leninist Party of Germany, and the Provisional Central Committee of the Communist Party of India (Marxist–Leninist).
-American section is the Revolutionary Organization of Labor.
+American section is the Revolutionary Organization of Labor (listed in the Hoxhaists and Stalinists section).

 Background information: a multi-tendency leftist group in the US.
 It was the result of a merger of three Trotskyist groups in 1986, one of which was the same group from which the International Socialist Organization had split.
 It maintains loose links with the United Secretariat of the Fourth International.